carlfjones/bank_tech_test/README.md

 • Code can be interacted with via the REPL - IRB.
 • Bank app can be used to make deposits, withdrawals and view an account statement.

+## Use of App

+* To use the app, clone this repo
+* In the command line, bundle install
+* create a variable equal to BankAccount.new
+* You can deposit(amount) and withdraw(amount) using methods with the same name
+* If you with to view your transactions use the method - statement

 ### User Stories
 ```
 As a user,